History of Legal & General America

 Until May 2015, William Penn Life Insurance Company of New York maintained a physical office location in Garden City, New York.
 Today the staff works remotely, and all business processes merged to support both Banner Life and William Penn business as one under Legal & General America.

-By 2019 Legal & General America had more than 1.3 million policyholders and was noted as a top-five provider of term life insurance in the US, issuing more than $57 billion in new coverage.
-Legal & General America has over $5 billion in assets and $759 billion of coverage in force as of 2019.
+By 2020 Legal & General America had more than 1.5 million policyholders and was noted as a top-two provider of term life insurance in the US, issuing more than $57 billion in new coverage.
+Legal & General America has over $6.8 billion in assets and $782 billion of coverage in force as of 2020.

 Legal & General America’s operating performance is backed by financial strength ratings from three of the world's influential rating agencies.
-In July 2019, Standard & Poor’s and Fitch Ratings reaffirmed an AA- financial strength rating LGA, assessing its operations as “core” to Legal & General Group.
-In December 2019, A.M.
-Best reaffirmed an A+ rating..
+Standard & Poor’s and Fitch Ratings reaffirmed an AA- financial strength rating LGA, assessing its operations as “core” to Legal & General Group.
+A.M.
+Best has also reaffirmed an A+ rating.

 1949: Government Employees Life Insurance Company (GELICO) is chartered.